xriss/gamecake/nginx/lua/README.markdown

     ngx.exec("/foo", "a=3&b=hello%20world")

-Alternatively, you can pass a Lua table for the `args` argument and let ngx_lua do URI escaping and string concatenation automatically for you, for instance,
+Alternatively, a Lua table can be passed for the `args` argument for `ngx_lua` to carry out URI escaping and string concatenation automatically.

     ngx.exec("/foo", { a = 3, b = "hello world" })